acidburn0zzz/polymorph_pixdist/readme.md

+NOTE: Lambda has a maximum file size of 30 megs.
+We need to be judicious with size constraints.

 This project listens to S3 `create` events.
+It then does the following:

+* compresses images
+* strips EXIF data
+* TODO: add AdsNative EXIF image header.
+* creates a thumbnail

-It then fetches compresses images with a mime type listed in `mimetype` it then uploads it to the `aws:bucket_name` in `config/default.json`.
+It then uploads it to the `aws:bucket_name` in `config/default.json`.

 # Installation